Yohannes19/Yohannes19/README.md

 </div>

-   -🌱I’m curently studying Erasmus Mundus Masters Program in Geospatial Technolgoesies -👯I’m looking to collaborate on any geospatial/geoscience open source projects and looking for job/internship as well for web developr position
+- 🌱 I’m curently studying Erasmus Mundus Masters Program in Geospatial Technolgoesies
+- 👯 I’m looking to collaborate on any geospatial/geoscience open source projects and looking for job/internship as well for web developr position
 - 📫 How to reach me: i am avialble on the above mentioned social links

 </div>